stefanpenner/broccoli-sucrase/README.md

 * sucrase Repo: https://github.com/alangpierce/sucrase
 * sucrase Site: https://sucrase.io/

-This module aims to experiment using SWC in the broccoli and ember-cli ecosystems.
+This module aims to experiment using sucrase in the broccoli and ember-cli ecosystems.

 ## usage